scinlp-workshop/scinlp-workshop.github.io/scinlp2020_qa.md

 ### Zoom chat

-Q1: "Random effects for journalists?"

-Q2: "What are the topics that journalists cover without mentioning authors?"
+Q1: "What are the topics that journalists cover without mentioning authors?"

-Q3: "Are the news outlets primarily located in us/canada and northern european countrys?"
+A1 (live):  It's actually a lot.
+A lot of it has to do with food and health.
+So like "Chocolate cures cancer" and it's like "Researchers at blablabla have found that eating so much chocolate will improve something" but they don't actually cite the particular study.
+I don't think we've seen / we didn't dig too much into the topics there.

-Q4: "Have you considered communication barriers? (perhaps foreign authors tend to respond less to journalists)"
+Q2: "Have you considered communication barriers? (perhaps foreign authors tend to respond less to journalists)"

+A2 (live):  Yeah, we tried to get at that whether the author's home institution is in the US or out of the US to control for this.
+All of the authors are writing English-language papers, so it's not like they're not fluent in English to some degree.
+We didn't see any strong effect there either.
+But yeah, maybe fluency is playing a role in this.

-Q5: "Any thoughts on the origin of this bias?
+Q3: "Any thoughts on the origin of this bias?
 Is it the journalists ignore these minority authors or is it a discoverability issue (e.g. search engine bias)?"

+A3 (live):  I don't think it's the journalists.
+We didn't see anything systematic in terms of the journalist.
+We also manually coded them for ethnicity for the most prolific journalists.
+We are controlling for the journal/venue itself, so it should at least normalize for discoverability across different venues.

 **Comments from audience:**